MrBlubberBut/MoldingFromCurve/README.md

 ## Installing the addon

-Download the moldingfromcurve.py file and install that as an addon in Blender by going into **Preferences --> Add-ons --> Install** and then select the file, and enable it.
+Download the moldingfromcurve.py or .zip file (from releases) and install that as an addon in Blender by going into **Preferences --> Add-ons --> Install** and then select the file, and enable it.

 ## Using the addon